Hector Ruiz

 Child of God, Christ-follower, US Army Airborne Veteran, Patriot Sheepdog,

-The Lover of Righteousness - Drawing Near - John MacArthur
+The Author of Our Salvation - Drawing Near - John MacArthur

 Child of God, Christ-follower, US Army Airborne Veteran, Patriot Sheepdog,